 Alison Trim is a visual artist from Ireland, and MFA student at UBCO.
-During her residency at Woodhaven from September 2018 until May 2019 she will be regularly posting images, encounters and experiences from this particular patch of land.
+During her residency at Woodhaven from September 2018 until May 2019 she regularly posted images, encounters and experiences from this particular patch of land.
+She has now returned for a second year at Woodhaven, continuing her record of sharing this space with nature.

 28/05/2019 Growing and Leaving